 - Changes in your bowel or bladder functioning, such as not being able to control your bowels or bladder

 - Increased drowsiness

-- A severe or persistent headache
+- A severe headache that doesn’t go away with medication

 - Any redness, swelling, drainage, or bleeding at the injection site